Hannah "Lucy" (Murray) Eicher was born on May 12, 1885 in Normalville, Fayette County, PA, the youngest daughter of Elijah and Hannah (Minerd) Murray.

 Daughter Helen Irene Richter (1924-2010) was born in 1924.
 She is seen at left with her children.
 On Feb.
 28, 1940, she wed Harry Edward Brown (1922-2006), of Normalville, the son of Norman P. and Goldie May (Sanner) Brown Sr. The nuptials were performed by Rev. G.W.
 Byrnes, pastor of the Buchanan Circuit of the Church of God, in his home in Connellsville.
 Helen's brother Lloyd Richter attended the small ceremony.
 They had four children -- Raymond E. Brown, Robert Brown, Goldie Miller and Sylvia Stewart.
 The Browns resided at 1412 Oak Street in South Connellsville, and were members of Calvary Assembly of God Church.
 Harry served in the U.S. Army during World War II, and was a longtime employee of the Baltimore and Ohio Railroad.
 Harry passed away at age 83 on March 28, 2006.
 Helen survived him by more than four years.
 She died at the age of 86 at Harmon House, Mount Pleasant, Westmoreland County, on July 11, 2010.
 Following a funeral led by her nephew Rev. Rodger Richter, she was buried in Mt.
 Tabor Cemetery.
 Their daughter Sylvia L. Brown married Gary L. Stewart, and has provided many important details for this biography.

 Daughter Evelyn "Ruth" Richter (1925-2011) was born on Jan.
 12, 1925 in Springfield Township, Fayette County.
 She married Norman P. Brown Jr. (1921-1982).
-They had seven children -- Norman P. Brown III, Betty Herman Holden, Leroy N. Brown, Patricia May, Vera Jean Basinger Long, Lloyd Brown and James A. Brown.
+They produced seven children -- Norman P. Brown III, Betty Herman Holden, Leroy N. Brown, Patricia May, Vera Jean Basinger Long, Lloyd Brown and James A. Brown.
 Evelyn was a member of the Apostolic Pentecostal Church.
 They lived in Somerset, Somerset County, PA and Bethesda, MD for some time before Evelyn returned to Mill Run in 2001.
 Tragedy struck in March 1975, when son James was critically injured in an automobile accident and died after treatment in Connellsville and Pittsburgh.
 Norman passed away on Oct.
 6, 1982, at the age of 61.
 Evelyn outlived him by almost three decades.
 She died at the age of 86 on Jan.
 13, 2011.
 She was laid to rest in the Mt.
 Tabor Cemetery.
 At the time of her passing, said the Connellsville Daily Courier, she was survived by 22 grandchildren, 51 great-grandchildren and 29 great-great grandchildren, for a total of 102 lives.

 Son Lloyd "Lefty" Richter Jr. (1926-2016) was born on Feb.
 3, 1926 in Normalville.
 He married Anna Belle Brown (1919-2008), of Indian Head, Fayette County, and the daughter of Norman P. and Goldie May (Sanner) Brown Sr. They had four children, Rev. Roger Richter, Dagnell Richter, Wanda Bowlen and Regina Gratson Scott.
 Belle is seen at left, holding sons Rodger and Dagnell.
 They resided at various addresses in Connellsville over the years, including 1513 Pittsburgh Street and 1413 Sycamore Street.
 During World War II, Lloyd served in the U.S. Armed Forces.
 For four decades, he was employed by the Baltimore and Ohio Railroad.
 Said the Greensburg Tribune-Review, Anna Belle "loved music and playing her guitar."
 Anna Belle died at the age of 88 on Sept.
 25, 2008 at Excela Health in Mount Pleasant, Westmoreland County.
 She was laid to rest in Mt.
 Tabor Cemetery.
 At the time of her passing, she was survived by eight grandchildren and 15 great-grandchildren.
 Lloyd survived his wife by eight years.
 He died at the age of 90 on Oct.
 10, 201, while in the South Connellsville Personal Care Home.
 His son Roger conducted the funeral service.
 An obituary was printed in the Connellsville Daily Courier.